forgestock/mrpassessment/docs/User-Training-Guide.md

 **Working the exception list — suggested process:**

 1. Filter to **Status = Open** and sort by **Priority score** descending.
-2. For each high-priority exception, review the suggested action and take the appropriate step in D365FO (place/expedite a PO, adjust safety stock, etc.).
+2. For each high-priority exception, click **View requirement** to open the underlying planned order, and take the appropriate step in D365FO (place/expedite a PO, adjust safety stock, etc.). *(Safety stock breaches have no planned order, so View requirement is not available for them.)*
 3. Once actioned, set the exception **Status** to **Confirmed** (action taken) or **Dismissed** (not applicable).
+Select multiple rows first to **Confirm** or **Dismiss them in bulk** — handy for clearing many low-severity rows at once.
 4. `Confirmed` and `Dismissed` exceptions are retained across re-runs as an audit trail.
+Re-running detection refreshes the quantitative fields (days, quantity, severity) of still-Open exceptions, so a worsening condition is reflected rather than frozen at its first-detected values.

 ---

 ## 4. MRP Assessment

-The MRP Assessment answers: *Can the MRP output be trusted?* Where the MRP Exception Advisor analyses *what MRP produced*, the Assessment analyses the *inputs and configuration* that determine whether that output is valid.
+The MRP Assessment answers: *Can the MRP output be trusted?* Where MRP Exception analyses *what MRP produced*, the Assessment analyses the *inputs and configuration* that determine whether that output is valid.

 ### What does the assessment check?